 The Third of May 1808 (1814) by Francisco Goya, located in the Museo del Prado in Madrid, Spain; Francisco de Goya, Public domain, via Wikimedia Commons

-The light from the lamp in the center is shining on the focal point, which is the man standing with his outstretched arms facing the men on the right.
-Goya creates a contrasting interplay of light and dark in this oil painting, which also creates emphasis and sets the mood.
+The light from the lamp in the center is shining on the focal point, which is the man standing with his outstretched arms and facing the men on the right.
+Goya creates a contrasting interplay of light and dark in this oil painting, which also creates emphasis and sets the tense mood.

 More than Colors: Art with Value